root-project/web/manual/graphs/index.md

 ### Zooming a TMultiGraph

-{% include ref class="TMultiGraph" %} limits are automatically computed from the ranges of the graphs buiding it.
+{% include ref class="TMultiGraph" %} limits are automatically computed from the ranges of the graphs building it.
 It is also possible to [impose axis limits](https://root.cern/doc/master/classTMultiGraph.html#MG03).

 ### Fitting a TMultiGraph